amir734jj/csharp-lisp/README.md

 ```

 Note:
 - LISP is untyped but C# expression trees are typed.
-To make things work, I used `object` and `Func<object+>` everyone until compiler encounters conditional, binary, or unary operation or functions as parameters.
-At that point it tried to apply necessary conversion to make things work.
+To make things work, I used `object` and `Func<object+>` everyone until compiler encounters conditional, binary/unary operation or functions as parameters.
+At that point it tries to apply necessary conversion to make things work.